jrt45840/Chore_HA/README.md

 - **Parent Approval System**: Parents can confirm, dismiss or bypass via notifications.
 - **Custom Colors for each state**:
   - **Chores States**: `Disabled`, `Ready`, `pending`, `completed`
 - **Custom Icons for each state**: Each state has it's own icon.
-Icons can be either MDI (Meterial Design icons), or an http image link.
+Icons can be either MDI (Material Design icons https://pictogrammers.com/library/mdi/ ), or an http image link.
 -